jamocko/Moon/_posts/2018-07-18-DSS-getting-data.md

 ---

 ## My Notes
 This R Notebook is a collection of my notes from weeks 1 and 2 of the <b>Getting and Cleaning Data</b> course offered by Coursera.
 The notes include R code snippets and links to further resources.
+Please note that these notes do not include comprehensive explanations of all the concepts.
+They are meant to go along with the video lectures of the course and to serve as a reference guide after taking the course.

 <div markdown="0"><a href="http://juliemocko.com/notebooks/getting-data/" class="btn btn-info">View R Notebook</a></div>